Helen Frankenthaler Foundation Inc

 How to Apply

 For General Grantmaking: The Helen Frankenthaler Foundation does not accept unsolicited proposals or requests for funding.
-The full scope of its funding interests is not publicly detailed, and grants are made at the Foundation's discretion, typically to organizations already known to board members and staff.
+The full scope of its funding interests is not publicly detailed, and grants are made at the Foundation's discretion, typically to organisations already known to board members and staff.

 • Annual application cycle opens in January